Toyota Crown Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Toyota Crown are $1,542 a year for full coverage insurance.
-Comprehensive insurance costs around $384, collision costs $690, and liability is $332.
-A liability-only policy costs around $388 a year, with high-risk insurance costing $3,332 or more.
-Teenage drivers pay the most at $5,482 a year or more.
+U.S. average insurance rates for a Toyota Crown are $1,542 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $384 a year, collision insurance costs $690, and liability is $332.
+A policy with just liability insurance costs around $388 a year, and coverage for high-risk drivers costs $3,332 or more.
+Teen drivers pay the highest rates at up to $5,482 a year.

 Average premium for full coverage: $1,542

-Price estimates include $500 policy deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Rates include averaging for all 50 states and for different Crown trim levels.
+Price estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all 50 states and Crown trim levels.

-For a driver in their 40's, insurance rates for a Toyota Crown go from as low as $388 for liability-only coverage to a much higher rate of $3,332 for a policy for a high-risk driver.
+For a 40-year-old driver, Toyota Crown insurance prices range from as low as $388 for just liability coverage to a high of $3,332 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.